Baby Eczema Relief Cream

 ACTIVE INGREDIENT: COLLOIDAL OATMEAL 1%

-INACTIVE INGREDIENTS: WATER, BUTYROSPERMUM PARKII (SHEA) BUTTER, GLYCERIN, DIMETHICONE, CETEARYL ALCOHOL, NIACINAMIDE, CAPRYLIC/CAPRIC TRIGLYCERIDE, GLYCERYL STEARATE, PEG-100, STEARATE, AMMONIUM POLYACRYLOYLDIMETHYL TAURATE, CERAMIDE NP, CERAMIDE AP, CERAMIDE EOP, SORBITAN TRISTEARATE, CARBOMER, CETEARYL ISONONANOATE, BEHENTRIMONIUM METHOSULFATE, TRIETHYL CITRATE, SODIUM BENZOATE, SODIUM LAUROYL LACTYLATE, SODIUM HYALURONATE, CHOLESTEROL, PHENOXYETHANOL, TOCOPHEROL, CITRIC ACID, CAPRYLYL GLYCOL, TRISODIUM ETHYLENEDIAMINE DISUCCINATE, XANTHAN GUM, PENTAERYTHRITYL TETRA-DI-T-BUTYL HYDROXYHYDROCINNAMATE, PHYTOSPHINGOSINE, OCTYLDODECANOL, BENZOIC ACID, PEG-20 METHYL GLUCOSE SESQUISTEARATE,
+INACTIVE INGREDIENTS: WATER, BUTYROSPERMUM PARKII (SHEA) BUTTER, GLYCERIN, DIMETHICONE, CETEARYL ALCOHOL, NIACINAMIDE, CAPRYLIC/CAPRIC TRIGLYCERIDE, GLYCERYL STEARATE, PEG-100, STEARATE, AMMONIUM POLYACRYLOYLDIMETHYL TAURATE, CERAMIDE NP, CERAMIDE AP, CERAMIDE EOP, SORBITAN TRISTEARATE, CARBOMER, CETEARYL ISONONANOATE, BEHENTRIMONIUM METHOSULFATE, TRIETHYL CITRATE, SODIUM BENZOATE, SODIUM LAUROYL LACTYLATE, SODIUM HYALURONATE, CHOLESTEROL, PHENOXYETHANOL, TOCOPHEROL, CITRIC ACID, CAPRYLYL GLYCOL, TRISODIUM ETHYLENEDIAMINE DISUCCINATE, XANTHAN GUM, PENTAERYTHRITYL TETRA-DI-T-BUTYL HYDROXYHYDROCINNAMATE, PHYTOSPHINGOSINE, OCTYLDODECANOL, BENZOIC ACID, PEG-20 METHYL GLUCOSE SESQUISTEARATE

 How to use